FAQ

 Please reach out to us (hello@oc-i.org) if you are still unsure whether your service provider supports OCI.

 • Getting set up can be a quick process for Trading Partners.
 A crucial step is to have all the necessary information available for onboarding.
 See also “Who should I involve in setting up credentialing in my organization?” above.
-With everything in place, onboarding can be done within one short 30-minute session.

 • No. All trading partners using OCI-conformant providers are interoperable.